 - DND – You can type in “/dnd” into the text box and then set a time, or use the bell icon to the top left and select a time frame.
 Stopping you from receiving any sounds or notifications in the time frame you specify, and your co-workers will see a sleeping symbol beside your name.

 - Emojis can be useful to speed up communication within your team or to help strengthen branding and team identity.
 You can add the custom emojis from the drop-down menu on the top left and choose “Customize Slack.”
 Admins have the power to limit who can edit these.

 Integrate!
 Apps, bots, and workflows

-- Polly for Slack.
-This Polls and surveys bot lets you get quick feedback.
-Use pulse surveys directly in Slack.
+- Polly for Slack – This Polls and surveys bot lets you get quick feedback.
+You can also use pulse surveys directly in Slack.

-- Greetbot for Slack.
-An onboarding assistant for Slack.
-Customize welcome messages and schedule follow-ups.
+- Greetbot for Slack – An onboarding assistant for Slack.
+You can use this to customize welcome messages and schedule follow-ups.

 - You can also create custom integrations, build your bot, create automated workflows, and much more, read more on this via the Slack help center here.

 Do you have a workflow or trick that works well for you in Slack?
 Then please share it with us over on Twitter @Turingcom.